disappearinjon/microdrive/README.md

   `dd if=mydrive.mdt of=/dev/disk2` or equivalent.
 Again, you may need to use `sudo` to work around permissions issues.

+## Importing HDV Images

+As with reading and writing partition tables, I recommend working on a copy of an image, with an existing backup.

+The *import* command syntax is `microdrive import --partition *X* *source* *target*`, where *source* is an HDV-format image you wish to copy, *target* is the Microdrive/Turbo CF image, and *X* is the partition number (**starting at 0**) into which you wish to copy the image.

+**Image imports are destructive.
+Please use caution!**

 # Getting Help

 The microdrive project is a labor of love--but I'd love to help you too!